elesiuta/jupyter-nbgrader-helper/README.md

+                        Update test points by using the corresponding file in source as a template and matching the cell's grade_id, also combines duplicate grade_ids --meta AssignName NbName.ipynb
+                        Fix cell metadata by replacing with that of source, matches based on grade_id --select StudentID [StudentID ...]
-                        Update test points by using the corresponding file in source as a template and matching the cell's grade_id, also combines duplicate grade_ids --info AssignName     Get some quick info (student id, file size, cell count, total execution count, [grade id : execution count]) of all submissions and writes to
+                        Select specific students to fix their notebooks without having to run on the entire class --info AssignName     Get some quick info (student id, file size, cell count, total execution count, [grade id : execution count]) of all submissions and writes to